64DD: Randnet

 As part of the subscription, games were delivered in stages: Doshin the Giant and Mario Artist: Paint Studio in December 1999, followed by Randnet Disk, SimCity 64, and Mario Artist: Talent Studio in February 2000, and F-Zero X Expansion Kit and Mario Artist: Polygon Studio in April 2000.

 Games

 Released

-A total of ten disks were released for 64DD, which comprise nine games and one dialup utility disk.
+A total of ten disks were released for the 64DD, which comprise six games, two expansions, and two dial-up utility disks.